ontodev/robot/docs/validate.md

 ### Invalid When Type Error

 The indicated when rule type is not one of the rule types allowed in a when-clause.
 See: [Validation Rule Syntax](#validation-rule-syntax).

+### Unrecognized Query Type Error

+The query type indicated is not one of the recognized query types.
+See: [Presence Types and Query Types](#presence-types-and-query-types).

+### Unrecognized Rule Type Error

+The rule type indicated is not one of the recognized rule types.
+See: [Validation Rule Syntax](#validation-rule-syntax).